Saturday, March 30, 2013

 Methods

-Study population and study sites
+Study population and

 This qualitative study was conducted in two districts in Zanzibar.
 The study population for both the focus groups and key informant interviews was drawn from six villages and primary health care facilities in each Wete and Central districts on Pemba and Unguja islands, respectively.
 Malaria prevalence in 2008 was 0.1-0.2% in Central District and 0.6-2.5% in Wete [1].
 These districts were chosen based on a recent increase in reported malaria cases [13].
 These districts are also considered representative of their respective islands based on a recent modest increase of malaria prevalence.
 A total of 12 villages and 12 primary health care facilities were included in the study.
 Villages in Central District included; Uzini, Mwera, Pongwe, Tunguu, Charawe, and Umbuji.
 Villages in Wete District included; Mzambarauni, Pandani, Ukunjwi, Kiuyu Minungwini, Kangagani, and Ole.